X

 District C

-Bilbray-Axelrod is a four-term assemblywoman who’s served committees, such as government affairs, the judiciary, transportation and growth and infrastructure.
+Bilbray-Axelrod is a four-term assemblywoman who has served on such committees as government affairs, the judiciary, transportation and growth, and infrastructure.
 She chaired the education committee.

-She said she wants improve public safety efficiency and make affordable housing by curbing outsider hedge funds buying off entire neighborhoods.
+She said she wants to improve public safety efficiency and make housing affordable by curbing outsider hedge funds from buying entire neighborhoods.

-The county will continue to grow, and the county has to find ways to expand vertically in existing land through mixed-use development, Bilbray-Axelrod said.
+The county will continue to grow, and the county has to find ways to expand vertically on existing land through mixed-use development, Bilbray-Axelrod said.

 While she’s confident the valley will have enough water to sustain itself for at least the next half-century, she wants to find technological ways to extend the time.